Michael Cumming: Filmmaking

 Cumming has made a number of films for art galleries, exhibiting at the Whitworth Young Contemporaries and the Bracknell, Brighton and Sheffield video festivals.
-A compilation of his early video artworks is held in the BFI archive and is regularly broadcast on American Cable TV show Here Comes Everybody.
+A compilation of his early video artworks is held in the BFI archive and was regularly broadcast on American Cable TV show Here Comes Everybody.
 His short film Beachcomber, about the Sellafield nuclear re processing plant and made with artist Kevin Carr, was selected for the Sedition show in 2010, the Sea Change exhibition in 2014, Kevin Carr's memorial retrospective at the Florence Mine gallery in 2019 and the Signal Media curated West Coast Retrospective shows at Barrow (2019) & Whitehaven (2020).

 In 2017 he made a film to celebrate the 20th anniversary of Brass Eye.
-Oxide Ghosts:The Brass Eye Tapes featured unseen material from the director's personal archive and played to over 80 sold out cinemas all over the UK and Ireland.
+Oxide Ghosts:The Brass Eye Tapes featured unseen material from the director's personal archive and played to over 100 sold out cinemas all over the UK and Ireland.
 The shows featured an introduction and Q&A session from Cumming.
 The film continues to have occasional screenings and Cumming has made it clear that these live events will be the only way to see the film.

 In 2019 Cumming directed the video for the George Ezra track "Pretty Shining People".
 The promo - featuring a cast of very young record company executives and hipsters - took a gentle swipe at the music business and its marketing of Ezra's image.

 Cumming's independent film - King Rocker - in collaboration with comedian & writer Stewart Lee tells the story of Robert Lloyd and the ups and downs of his bands of 40 years The Prefects and The Nightingales.
 The feature-length documentary premiered on Sky Arts in February 2021, at the Sheffield Documentary Festival and was released in cinemas later that year.
+Cumming & Lee showed the film at various festivals, including Blue Dot & Glastonbury.
+In 2024 Cumming announced a director's cut of the film.